strmlineapp-ux/agileflow/src/docs/design-system.md

   - The icon is `text-4xl` with a `weight={100}` for a large but light appearance.
   - The active tab is indicated by colored text (`text-primary`).
   - The entire tab list has a subtle divider underneath it, separating it from the content below.
-- **Application**: Used for all main page-level tab navigation, such as on the Admin and Team Management pages.
+- **Application**: Used for all main page-level tab navigation, such as on the Admin, Service Delivery, and Team Management pages.

 ---